26lights/PlayR/src/sphinx/tutorial/person.rst

 This resource introduces two new features: the use of the HTTP delete method and a namespace.

-To use the HTTP delete method just implements the ``DeleteResource`` trait:
+To use the HTTP delete method, just implement the ``DeleteResource`` trait:

 .. code-block:: scala